shadowman-lab/Ansible-Satellite/README.md

-# Ansible-OpenShift
+# Ansible-Satellite
-Demos for Ansible modifications of OpenShift
+Demos for Ansible modifications of Satellite